serock/aws-s3-transfer/README.md

 # aws-s3-transfer
-Transfer a file to or from AWS S3 using client-side 256-bit AES encryption.
+Transfer a file to or from AWS S3 using client-side 256-bit AES-GCM encryption.

 ## Prerequisites
 * An organization instance of AWS IAM Identity Center